About the siren and sensors:

 Solid Red: Siren is arming (Three tones will also be heard when arming via the remote control.
 In about 60 seconds your will hear another one tone indicating the siren is armed and ready.

-Fast Flashing Red: Siren is preparing to disarm (usually when disarm is pressed on the remote control) There will also be a tone indicating the siren is disarm button on the remote control has been pushed.
+Fast Flashing Red: Siren is preparing to disarm (usually when disarm is pressed on the remote control).
+There will also be a tone indicating the siren is disarming.

 The siren is designed to be plugged into power.
 The batteries are designed to be a backup only if the power fails.
 When running on batteries, the siren goes into a power saving mode.
 As an example; the bright flashing blue light that activates when the siren is triggered will be dim.